Jakeler/Jakeler.github.io/_posts/2019-08-27-nas-performance-sshfs-nfs-smb.md

 layout: post
 title: "NAS Performance: NFS vs. SMB vs. SSHFS"
 tags: performance benchmark storage nas linux
+last_modified_at: 2020-04-02
 ---
 This is a performance comparison of the the three most useful protocols for networks file shares on Linux with the latest software.
 I have run sequential and random benchmarks and tests with rsync.
 The main reason for this post is that i could not find a proper test that includes SSHFS.

 ## NAS Setup
-The hardware side of the server is based on an Dell mainboard wit a Intel i3-3220, so a fairly old 2 core / 4 threads CPU.
-It also does NOT support the AES-NI extensions (which would increase the AES performance [noticeably](https://turecki.net/content/getting-most-out-ssh-hardware-acceleration-tuning-aes-ni)) the encryption happens completely in software instead.
+The hardware side of the server is based on an Dell mainboard with an Intel i3-3220, so a fairly old 2 core / 4 threads CPU.
+It also does **not** support the AES-NI extensions (which would increase the AES performance [noticeably](https://turecki.net/content/getting-most-out-ssh-hardware-acceleration-tuning-aes-ni)) the encryption happens completely in software.

 As storage two HDDs in BTRFS RAID1 were used, it does not make a difference though, because the tests are staged to hit almost always the cache on the server, so only the protocol performance counts.

-Everything was tested over a local Gigabit Network.

 I installed Fedora 30 Server on it and updated it to the latest software versions.

+Everything was tested over a local Gigabit Ethernet Network.
+The client is a quadcore desktop machine running Arch Linux, so this should not be a bottleneck.

 ### SSHFS (also known as SFTP)
 Relevant package/version: OpenSSH_8.0p1, OpenSSL 1.1.1c, sshfs 3.5.2